 Built using off-site modular construction and achieving a BREEAM Excellent rating; this Passivhaus building has been costed to save the health system nearly £0.45m in operating costs in the 25 years after construction.

-Designed to meet the needs of an expected 10, 000 local patients, the health centre maximizes natural light, makes use of all available space, and has an attractive timber and render exterior.
+Designed to meet the needs of an expected 10,000 local patients, the health centre maximizes natural light, makes use of all available space and has an attractive timber and render exterior.
 The building’s strong identifiable frontage provides visitors with a sense of arrival while being respectful towards its surroundings.
-Within the distinctive exterior are 5 Consulting rooms, 2 Treatment rooms and ancillary accommodation including waiting and reception areas, all laid out with patient care as the main focus.
+Within the distinctive exterior are five Consulting rooms, two Treatment rooms and ancillary accommodation including waiting and reception areas, all laid out with patient care as the main focus.
 A third-party assessment at design stage stated that the building “has the potential to be a very good public building…”

 Through careful planning and research, the new Foleshill Health Centre responds to the needs of patients, doctors and the NHS with a visually striking solution.